 Summer bike rentals are available in Vilnius and the resorts, which also have a great network of bicycle paths and footpaths.

 Many companies offering active recreation lack English websites.
 It is possible to order through a travel agency but this may increase prices several times.
 It may be the best to come up without reservation in such cases, although this is possible only in some places (cities/resorts).
 Some shopping malls sell "present cards" which you could then exchange into entertainment.

 Most non-chain restaurants in Lithuania serve Lithuanian cuisine.

 Every city and many towns have these traditional restaurants.
 They are also pretty much the only option for a roadside meal (save for buying up at gas stations).
 City center restaurants are generally more expensive and have outdoor seating in summer; further from the center the prices are lower but the restaurants are harder to locate.
 In smaller towns, there are fewer options so in weekends all the local restaurants might be booked up for weddings.

 Another cheap Lithuanian cuisine option in cities is to use canteens available at factories and other large non-downtown businesses.
 Most of them welcome outsiders, although opening hours are limited (~10:00-17:00 weekdays only); look for words "kavinė" and "valgykla" written on windows of uninspiring Soviet buildings.

-In theory valgykla is self-service, kavinė is either a cafeteria or a casual restaurant, restoranas is a more prestigious affair while baras is a drink-oriented edifice (but meals are also available).
+In theory valgykla is self-service, kavinė is either a cafeteria or a casual restaurant, restoranas is a more prestigious affair while baras is a drink-oriented edifice (but meals are also often available).